evernym/verity/verity/src/test/scala/com/evernym/verity/actor/msgoutbox/latest/ImplementationDetails.md

 2) Will we migrate anything from agent actors? (will depend on answer to #1 above)

 ## Main Integration changes
+Few things will depend on answer to above mentioned open questions.

 ### DeliveryMechanism management
 **RelationshipActors (UserAgent and UserAgentPairwise)**